dimfeld/website/posts/svelte_transitions_on_multiple_elements.md

     return (node, params) => {
 ```

-The transition manager is configurable with [different presets](https://github.com/dimfeld/svelte-zoomable/blob/9347d8f1a55034bef167d073767d822b17aaa999/src/transition.js#L4), which control the timing and type of styles applied during the transition.
+The transition manager is configurable with [different presets](https://github.com/dimfeld/svelte-zoomable/blob/9347d8f1a55034bef167d073767d822b17aaa999/src/transition.js#L4), which control the timing and CSS applied during the transition.
 I'll talk about how this works in the next post in this series.

 ```javascript
       let preset = params.preset ?? presets.fade;